shazChaudhry/terraform_aws_alb_asg/README.md

 ## Test

+Three different type of load balancers (LB) were created above.
+In this section, each of the LB will be tested.

+#### ALB
 - Find DNS A record for the load balancer and hit it a few time in your web browser.
 You will notice Apache web server is being load balanced

 ## Destroy infrastructure

+This is how the infrastructure created above may be destroyed if it is no longer needed

 - `terraform destroy -auto-approve`